Help using lightpollutionmap.info

 Shows the legend of the currently visible overlay and feature.

 You can create a list of locations to quickly access them later.
 To start making an entry click on "Edit".
-When you click on the "New" button, a new entry will be created (it creates a snapshot of your current map position).
+When you click on the "New" button (green round + button), a new entry will be created (it creates a snapshot of your current map position).
 You can name it, reposition it (click & drag far left button up/down) or delete it (far right button).
 Optionally you can add a pushpin to desired coordinates by clicking the pushpin icon (located between name and delete button), then click on the map.
 Click "Edit" again to exit the edit mode.
-The list is saved in a cookie on the device where it was created.
+The list is only saved on the device where it was created!

 You can export the list (.csv format), edit it and then import it back or import it to another device using the upload/download buttons.